Academic Programs Catalog

 Evaluation of Credits for Transfer Students for Michigan State University Integrative Studies, Mathematics, and Tier I Writing Courses

-Information on courses that will fulfill Michigan State University General Education requirements can be found on the Office of Admissions Transfer Guide.
+Information on courses that will fulfill Michigan State University General Education requirements can be found on the Transfer MSU - General Education Requirements page.

 Courses from postsecondary accredited institutions of comparable academic quality considered as acceptable equivalents that may be used by transfer students for MSU Integrative Studies, Mathematics, and Tier I Writing courses include: